Pepperrell Air Force Base: Construction

 During April and May 1941, the Newfoundland base contractor's personnel began arriving on the island, and construction was taken over by their organization.
 On April 15 a lease was signed with Carpasian Park Limited, for 15 acre of land upon which to build Camp Alexander, a temporary tent camp named in honor of the ship USS Edmund B. Alexander, to be located on Carpasian Road.

-On May 20, the troops quartered aboard USAT Edmund B. Alexander began moving into their new temporary camp.
+On May 20, troops from the 3rd U.S. Infantry Regiment quartered aboard USAT Edmund B. Alexander began moving into their new temporary camp.
 The reasons behind the apparently slow pace of construction for the base was likely related to the fact that the United States did not enter the war until late 1941.
 Canada and Newfoundland, by contrast, were at war, along with most of the rest of the British Commonwealth.
 A separate series of Canada-Newfoundland defense agreements saw Canada's military activity in the country restricted to war-time conditions, and by 1940–1941, both Canada and Newfoundland were increasingly desperate to defend the territory.
 War-time shortages meant that the Canadian military did not build permanent military bases but did create temporary facilities to house air force and naval units at Botwood, Gander, Bell Island and St. John's.
 The Canadian military buildings were often erected quickly and cheaply with materials available locally.
 By contrast, the more deliberate pace set by the still-neutral US military saw their construction in Newfoundland planned for a much more substantial investment, intended to last the length of the 99-year lease.